 The Rev. Robert Jeffress is senior pastor of First Baptist Church in Dallas and a contributor to Fox News.
-He serves as one of President Donald Trump’s evangelical advisers and has warned that impeachment could lead to civil war.
+He serves as one of President Donald Trump’s evangelical advisers.

 Mustafa Farooq serves as executive director of the National Council of Canadian Muslims.

 Geoffrey Cameron directs the Baha’i Community of Canada’s public affairs office in Canada, managing the faith group’s relationship with government officials.

 Rabbi Jack Moline is president of Interfaith Alliance in Washington, D.C., as well as an adjunct faculty member of the Jewish Theological Seminary and the Virginia Theological Seminary.
 He’s spent much of his career creating common ground between people of diverse religious and secular backgrounds and speaks out often on religious freedom issues and faith-related policies.

 In 2019, the New Jersey Legislature passed a law legalizing medically assisted suicide.
 Several other states debated similar measures.